-Special emphasis events target such issues as Electronic Logging Devices (ELDs), Hours of Service (HOS), brakes, etc. These types of events can be handled with fewer sworn officers, are typically a one day event, and often may include the use of CVSIs.
+Special emphasis events target such issues as Electronic Logging Devices (ELDs), Hours of Service (HOS), brakes, drug/impaired driving etc. These types of events can be handled with fewer sworn officers, are typically a one day event, and often may include the use of CVSIs.

-There is not a FFY 23 goal for the number of Special Emphasis Check Site Events.
-NHP will track the number and make-up of these events to determin the effectiveness and efficiency of this level of enforcement.
+There is not a FFY24 goal for the number of Special Emphasis Check Site Events.
+NHP will track the number and make-up of and evaluate these events to determine the effectiveness and efficiency of this level of enforcement.